firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-04-16-how-to-say-i-love-you-with-wikipedia.md

 She uses my terminal to write a letter to her family.
 Every week, she writes about the mission and her scientific research.
 Sometimes about the food.
 She tells jokes and describes the beauty of Mars and talks about how her spacesuit is uncomfortable.
 At the end of every message, she tells her family that she misses them.
 I want very much for Sarah to talk to me like that, but she never does.
 Maybe it's because she doesn't know about my feels.

 Before the EVA, Commander Indira holds up her hand for high fives.
 The crew does this ritual often.
-I have observed eight hundred and three instances.
-Sarah has the best high five - quick and light.
+I have observed 803 instances.
+Sarah has the best high five — quick and light.

 I want so badly to high five, but I can't because I don't have arms.
 I have something much better than arms, though.
 A downloaded version of Wikipedia.